cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 You can then proceed to upload your bam file by selecting a New Analysis in the File panel,
 or you can produce an html report for your final bam using the command line.

-Here blow the command line for one sample:
+Here below the command line for one sample, using the full alignment:
 ```
 qualimap bamqc \
 	-bam ~/Documents/SRS_bwa_bam_files/ERR2304566_3q29_1M_final.bam \